Markov blanket

 In a Bayesian network, the Markov boundary of node A includes its parents, children and the other parents of all of its children.

 In statistics and machine learning, a Markov blanket of a random variable is a set of variables that renders the variable conditionally independent of all other variables in the system.
 This concept is central in probabilistic graphical models and feature selection.
 If a Markov blanket is minimal—meaning that no variable in it can be removed without losing this conditional independence—it is called a Markov boundary.
 Identifying a Markov blanket or boundary allows for efficient inference and helps isolate relevant variables for prediction or causal reasoning.
 The terms Markov blanket and Markov boundary were coined by Judea Pearl in 1988.
 A Markov blanket may be derived from the structure of a probabilistic graphical model such as a Bayesian network or Markov random field.

-Markov blanket
+Definition

 A Markov blanket of a random variable $Y$ in a random variable set $\mathcal{S}=\{X_1,\ldots,X_n\}$ is any subset $\mathcal{S}_1$ of $\mathcal{S}$, conditioned on which other variables are independent with $Y$: